Scalable Spatial Stream Network (S3N) Models

-We applied the S3N model to estimate the distributions and total population sizes for 285 species of fish across the entire Ohio River Basin, a dense river network comprising over 4,000 river km and an area of approximately 200,000 km$^2$, using observations at approximately 9,000 locations.
-This is the same stream network used in benchmarking as Network 6, the network on which SSN preprocessing crashed.
-The Ohio River Basin is one of the most species-rich river systems in North America.
-It includes diverse habitats—ranging from upland headwaters to large river channels—that support a wide variety of ecological niches and self-sustaining fish populations.
-Further details about the data and the analysis are available in the supplementary materials.
+We now apply the S3N model to estimate the distributions and total population sizes for 285 species of fish across the entire Ohio River Basin, a dense river network comprising over 4,000 river km within an area of approximately 200,000 km$^2$, using observations at approximately 9,000 locations.
+This is the same stream network used in benchmarking as Network 6.
+The Ohio River Basin is one of the most species-rich river systems in North America, with diverse habitats—ranging from upland headwaters to large river channels—that support a wide variety of ecological niches and self-sustaining fish populations.